shrewdacumen/shortly-app-by-sungwook/shortly-app-swiftui-fmlzpw/design/README.md

   - I can not clearly determine the design decision for the color scheme of Dark mode.
       But I'll advance a bit the color scheme arbitrarily even if I am not sure that it would be suitable for this project so far.

+  - TheGlobalUIParameter.is_debugging_mode controls whether it is in debugging mode or not.